Jeevanbidgar/ai-bug-bounty-scanner/PROJECT_DOCUMENTATION.md

 # Install dependencies
 pip install -r requirements.txt

-# Start the backend server
+# Start the backend server with Socket.IO
 python backend-app.py

 # Start the frontend server (in new terminal)